calderete/the-cult-of-life/pages/text/dramatis_personae.md

 ### The Hyperg'enot ('the endless empire', deep erappa)
 _"Vast are the stars; all belong to the first born; chosen of Coden —god-of-all-the-cosmos." —Ancient Hyperg'enot hymn_

-- Tred'schetta Revmet (Dre'Cladeshem) "The key to my longevity is quite simple really.
+- Tre'votu Revmet (Dre'Cladeshem) "The key to my longevity is quite simple really.
 Just be diabolical."
     - Holy Empress _Diatas_ of the Hyperg'enot, High Lady of the Revmet dynast, ArchKnight of the Star Council
 - Rel'hieda (Dre'Cladeshem) "Let the emperor make a fool of themselves.
 An empress must rule"
     - High Lady Matriarch of the Revmet dynast, ArchKnight of the Star council